wjakob/nanobind/docs/functions.rst

 These differences are mainly of interest when a function that does *very little* is called at a *very high rate*, in which case binding overheads can become noticeable.

+Regarding point 1 of the above list, note that **locking** is okay, as long as the annotation does not provide an argument name.
+In other words, a function binding with a :cpp:func:`nb::arg().lock() <arg::lock>` for some of its arguments stays on the fast path.
+This is mainly of interest for :ref:`free-threaded <free-threaded>` extensions.